 To some, the perfect burger is a lifelong search, a religion.
 I’m pretty shameless when it comes to my love for burgers and not ashamed whatsoever!
 Having grown up in Southern California I ate at In-N-Out Burger on Friday’s during high school, and college consisted of The Buffalo Inn.
 My career in Santa Monica allowed me to enjoy such gourmet burger joints as Father’s Office and Counter Burger.
 Now having Celiac Disease, I’m limited to burgers made at home most of the time.
 So when presented with the opportunity to work with Tillamook Cheese for National Burger Month, of course I said yes!

 A burger without good cheese is well simply put just a sad burger.
 Top my burger off with Tillamook cheddar – yes please!
-What I’ve always loved about Tillamook Cheese is that they are a collective of farmers who came together to form the Tillamook County Creamery Association (TCCA), “to ensure the quality and reputation of cheese made in the Tillamook Valley.”
+What I’ve always loved about Tillamook Cheese is that they are a collective of farmers who came together to form the Tillamook County Creamery Association (TCCA), “to make sure the quality and reputation of cheese made in the Tillamook Valley.”
 Tillamook produces a cheese that is 100% natural.
 And holy cow who doesn’t love the Baby Loaf Yum Buses?

 Tillamook was kind enough to send me a package of their medium cheddar slices, but I also picked up a package of Tillamook smoked cheddar and sharp cheddar from Whole Foods.
 On the menu, buffalo burgers and burgers made with a combination of ground beef and pork from Richardson Farms, which I picked up from Monument Market in Georgetown, just up the road from Austin.
 Clearly I’m serious about my burgers ingredients!